 Q. What is the format of the program?

 Q. Is there a required campus visit?

 A. Yes.
-There is a two-day orientation in August prior to the start of the semester.
-There is another visit (DNP Scholars' Day) to present the Capstone project in November or April of the final semester.
+There is a 2-3 day orientation in August prior to the start of the semester.
+There is another visit (DNP Scholars' Day) to present the Capstone project in late fall or early spring of the final semester.

 Q. Are there clinical requirements?

 A. Yes.
 At the conclusion of the DNP program, you must have obtained 1,000 clinical practice hours.
 These hours must be from a supervised educational environment (e.g., the clinical practice hours completed during your MSN together with the clinical practice hours in the DNP program).
 Clinical hours in the DNP Program are not direct patient care hours but rather indirect care.